Can Laser Eye Surgery Treat Strabismus and Squints?

 However, it is also important to note that every person is different, so, such a clear-cut answer isn’t really helpful.
 In fact, it can be quite misleading.
 So, let’s take a closer look at the question – and the answer.

 If you have strabismus, Laser Eye Surgery will not interact with the condition.
-It won’t make the squint worse, but it also will generally not make it any better.
+While this means it won’t make your squint worse, typically, it will also not make it any better.

-In some cases, Laser Eye Surgery can be used to help someone with both a squint and double vision.
-The double vision occurs because the eyes are not aligned properly and therefore the brain receives two different images from each eye, which it cannot effectively put together to make one single image.
+However, in some cases, Laser Eye Surgery can be used to aid with squints associated with double vision.
+Double vision often occurs because the eyes are not aligned properly.
+This results in the delivery of two different images from each eye that cannot be easily put together to form one clear image.

-For instance, if amblyopia – also known as lazy eye — has developed due to strabismus, Laser Eye Surgery will not be able to restore vision beyond that which is attainable by wearing glasses.
+For example, in cases of amblyopia – also known as lazy eye – that has developed due to strabismus, Laser Eye Surgery typically will not be able to restore vision beyond that which is attainable by wearing glasses.